mastercomfig/mastercomfig/docs/customization/modules.md

 ### Match HUD

-Toggle match status HUD at the top of the screen.
+Toggles match status HUD at the top of the screen.

 !!! note
     It's highly recommended to use this module, as the built-in console variable